Obiajulu-gif/prompt-hash-BNB/README.md

 ### API Integration

-Easy integration with your applications via our RESTful and GraphQL API endpoints, complete with Starknet transaction whitelisting.
+Easy integration with your applications via our RESTful endpoints (`/api/chat`, `/api/improve`, `/api/models`) powered by ASI, with BNB on-chain settlement for marketplace flows.

 ---